-Four injured in mass stabbing at Walthamstow pub as man fights for life
+Four stabbed at Walthamstow pub as man fights for life

 Officers appeal for witnesses to come forward

-A man has been left fighting for his life following a mass stabbing in a London pub where four others were injured.
+A man has been left fighting for his life following a quadruple stabbing in a London pub where four others were injured.

 Police rushed to the scene following reports of a knife attack at The Duke pub in Wood Street, Walthamstow on Monday evening.